Mdaftab/infra-Platform-for-B2B/infra/README.md

 This allows different clients to enable only the APIs they need, which improves security and reduces unnecessary service enablement.

-### Two Architecture Options
+### Dedicated VPC Architecture

-1. **Shared VPC Architecture**
-   - Defined in the `vpc` module
-   - Central host project with service projects attached
-   - Subnet-level isolation for different environments

-2. **Dedicated VPC Architecture**
+The platform uses a dedicated VPC architecture:
 - Dynamically created by Crossplane compositions
-   - Complete network isolation per client
+- Complete network isolation per client in separate projects
 - Independent billing and quota management
+- Full tenant isolation with dedicated resources

 ## Usage